HashNuke/wordpress-deploy/README.md

 * This project is designed to be budget-friendly.
 * As for Kubernetes, cloud providers charge separately for control-plane, a persistent volume, and underlying servers.
 Most sites for putting up landing pages or family blogs do not require such fancy infra.

+## How to restore backups?

+The backups emailed to you are SQL backups.
+* Lookup on how to restore a MySQL/MariaDB database.
+* The files in `wp-content/uploads` folder are not part of the backups.
+These would most likely be large to be sent over email.
+Please ensure to enable disk backups on your cloud provider.

 #### How to update Wordpress version?

 Once a week, your server will email you about any sites that are running on outdated wordpress versions.